Maxgabe/Game-Test-Cases/README.md

 -----------------

-Title: Search for an item in the inventory
+#### Title: Search inventory  functionality

-NEW
-Description: Search for an item and after that use the delete function in the search bar to delete the item from the inventory.
+#### Description: Search for an item and after that use the delete function in the search bar to delete the item from the inventory.

-Steps to reproduce:
+#### Steps to reproduce:

 1. Go to http://www.Questmaster.com/login
 2. Use credentials to login
 3. Press “I” button to open inventory menu